cdwgen/cdwgen.github.io/redband-trout-hybridization/section3.md

 [Open Chr20 in a new tab](plots/Chr20.html){:target="_blank"}

 ### Chromosome 22 (Chr22) Inversion
-Inversion on chromosome 22 that involves the centromere.
+Inversion on Chr22 that involves the centromere.
 RBT carry the rearranged form; WCT and YCT are ancestral.
 Recombinants between WCT and YCT were observed.

 <iframe src="/redband-trout-hybridization/assets/plots/Chr22.html" width="100%" height="600px" style="border:none;"></iframe>